Do not print the syllabus! The information will change regularly, and it will be kept up to date here!

 Syllabus/Course Website: http://savethevowels.org/113/, Slides are linked below in the Course Schedule.

-Canvas: This course will be using Canvas for discussions, to post files, and to manage grades.
-The Course Finder page (https://coursefinder.ucsd.edu/) will display all of your TritonEd and Canvas courses.
+Canvas: This course will be using Canvas for discussions, to post course content, files, and to manage grades.
+Should you need any technical assistance with Canvas, please send an email to canvas@ucsd.edu.

-Gradescope: We’ll be using Gradescope for quizzes and assignments this quarter.
+Gradescope: We’ll be using Gradescope to grade your exams this quarter.
 Once you’ve created an account using your @ucsd.edu email address, you’ll be able to see the course, as well as to upload your assignments.
 If you have any problems with this process, please alert your instructor.

 Course Textbook: Audiology: Science to Practice by Steven Kramer and David K. Brown (Third Edition, ISBN-13: 978-1944883355)

-This textbook is required, available both through the bookstore and through a variety of online sources.
+Reading from this textbook is required, it is available both through the bookstore and through a variety of online sources.
+It is also a book used in many audiology programs.
 Please do not buy digital content ‘bundles’, workbooks, or any such other upsells, we will be using only the textbook itself, and only reading from it.
 Any physical or electronic version of the book will suffice.

 Although all due-dates are fixed (barring extensive notice), the exact topic schedule is tentative and will be updated throughout the course.
 Please check this page regularly.
 Click an individual class topic to see that day’s slides.